We have a vertical house tutoring system across Years 7 to 11 split into five Houses.

-Each House is led by a Head of House and a Pastoral Manager, with the whole pastoral system in the academy coming under the leadership of one of our Assistant Vice Principals.
+Each House is led by a Senior Pastoral Manager and an Assistant Pastoral Manager, with the whole pastoral system in the academy coming under the leadership of one of our Assistant Vice Principals.

 There are fifteen tutor groups in each House, and the tutor groups within a House work closely together to develop their own ethos and learning environment.
 Each tutor group has their own tutor, and every House team has support staff, who are available to work more closely with students and to support tutors.
 In addition to these there are ten Core Tutor groups designed to support Year 11 in their final year with specific Maths, English and Science intervention in the period leading up to their important GCSE exams.